Reviewing Smart Share Global (EM) & The Competition

 Analyst Ratings

-This is a summary of recent ratings and target prices for Smart Share Global and its competitors, as provided by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Smart Share Global and its competitors, as provided by MarketBeat.com.

 |Sell Ratings